Atlanta University Center Consortium Central Utility Plant Renovations

 TUFF’s institutional advantages help the Consortium focus on academics, not boilers.

 And the relationship did not end there.
-Four years later, TUFF financed an expansion of the plant to serve the growing needs of Spelman, Morehouse, and Clark Atlanta.
+Seven years later, TUFF financed an expansion of the plant to serve the growing needs of Spelman, Morehouse, and Clark Atlanta.

 The Consortium now has a partner it can count on – and an affordable financing strategy – to see member institutions through future campus improvements.